 If my computer could talk, it would be cursing me out.
 Recently, before the pandemic, I bought a Surface Laptop 3 with an AMD Ryzen 5 processor.
 It sat right at the top of my budget.
 The laptop does what I need and I can start getting into 3D graphics.
-This map pushed my laptop and Photoshop to the limit.
+My recent project pushed my laptop and Photoshop to the limit.
 I’m wondering if there’s some Photoshop setting I can change.
 I only had issues with this map.

 Shida is a historic place for Others, non-humans.
 Its isolated location was a perfect safe haven for them in the early days when all humans wanted to do was destroy them.
 It’s built on powerful, rare, wards that are maintained to this day.
 Now, the town’s mostly a vacation spot.
-One on side of the river are the cabins for tourists.
+On one side of the river are the cabins for tourists.
 On the other side, is the small mountain side town for shopping.
-It’s where the permanent residents.
+It’s where the permanent residents live.

 The above map was supposed to the final version.
 But, I wanted to fill in the forest, make it look thicker.
 That’s when I realized I didn’t like the mountains.
 So, I replaced them.

 Funny enough, I didn’t change the document size all that much but this looks so much larger than the original.

 As I mentioned earlier, Shida’s known for the magical protection wards built into the land.
 Visitors and residents can’t see them but I thought it would be interesting to add magical circles to the map.
 For some reason, that led me to changing the grass texture to parchment paper.
 I wanted to see how it would look.